CalConnect/csd-vobject-vformat/sections/meta-values/01-list.md

 ### LIST

 Some properties and parameters allow an unordered list of values.
-Values in a list of values MUST be separated by a COMMA character.
+Values in a list of values **MUST** be separated by a COMMA character.
 There is no significance to the order of values in a list.

-This value type is called the "LIST".
-Each value in the list **MUST** have the same value type.
+This construct is called the "LIST".
+Each value in the LIST **MUST** have the same value type.

-Example.
+In vFormat syntax, an element within any LIST element **MUST NOT** contain an unescaped the COMMA character to prevent breaking of the LIST syntax.

+Syntax
+:
+  When used to describe a value type, the `LIST(value-type)` function is defined as a list of elements separated by the COMMA character, where each of its elements is of value type `value-type`.

+Example
+:
   The "NICKNAME" property of [@RFC6350] defines its value to be an unordered list of TEXT.
   In vObject notation its value type is defined to be:

 ```abnf
 LIST(TEXT)